 Professor Gary Wertheimer graduated from Brooklyn College with a bachelor’s degree in art in 1974.
 In the summer of 1973, he attended Skowhegan School of Painting and Sculpture in Maine where he met visiting sculpture instructor Philip Grausman.

-The universal struggles of birth, life and death are the primary motivations for Prof. Wertheimer’s realistic sculptures.
+The universal struggles of birth, life and death are the primary motivations for Professor Wertheimer’s realistic sculptures.
 He draws inspiration from commonplace activities in the animal and plant kingdoms and re-presents them as visual metaphors for our own lives; in doing so, he joins the catalog of image-makers from virtually every epoch and culture that sought to affirm the bond between human beings and the natural world around them.
-The process of conceptualization, particularly the challenge of marrying media to subject, is one that Prof. Wertheimer finds both alluring and demanding.
+The process of conceptualization, particularly the challenge of marrying media to subject, is one that Professor Wertheimer finds both alluring and demanding.

 Professor Wertheimer creates skillfully-crafted works in bronze, marble and limestone, often combining materials that cleverly suggest the subjects they are meant to portray.